 CCSDS Agency: A CCSDS Member or Observer Agency.

 CCSDS Agency Head of Delegation: The individual who serves as principal representative of a CCSDS Agency in dealings with the CCSDS.
+The CCSDS Agency HoD is usually the CMC member.

 Global Spacecraft Identifier, GSCID: The concatenation of the 2-bit Version Number (VN) and the SCID.
 Thus,